-- Staff will help you to develop sound independent learning skills. - You will have the benefit of listening to, and questioning, a considerable number of external speakers on a huge variety of topics from Study Skills, Managing your Finances and Applying for Courses/Jobs, Interview Techniques, to Business Experience.
+- Staff will help you to develop sound independent learning skills. - You will have the benefit of listening to, and questioning, a considerable number of external speakers on a huge variety of topics including; Study Skills, Managing your Finances, Applying for Courses/Jobs, Interview Techniques and Business Experience.